nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_faq.md

 Fortunately, we have engineered a submoduling system allowing us to dynamically load different versions of the underlying library so that
 GPT4All just works.

+## What are the system requirements?

+Your CPU needs to support [AVX or AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you need enough RAM to load a model into memory.

 ## What about GPU inference?